 Commitment—Preference is given to applicants who can make a commitment for the entire season.

 Housing & Transportation—Interns are expected to provide their own housing and transportation while in Boulder.

-Compensation—Interns receive a monthly stipend for full-time employment (six days a week; 40-60 hours a week; work days and times will vary).
+Compensation—Interns receive a monthly stipend of $3000 for full-time employment (six days a week; 40-50 hours a week; work days and times will vary).

 Smoking—Smoking is not permitted in and around MLFD equipment, or on farms that host MLFD dinners.